Sopron: Wine production

 Sopron is a significant wine producing region, one of the few in Hungary to make both red and white wines.
 Grapes include Kékfrankos for red wine and Traminer (Gewürztraminer) for white wine.
 In climate it is similar to the neighbouring Burgenland wine region in Austria, and several winemakers make wine in both countries.
 Blue Frankish (= Kékfrankos, Blaufränkisch), Traminer, and Green Veltliner (= Zöld Veltelini, Grüner Veltliner) are well-known Sopron wines.
 Sopron's Blue Frankish and Pinot Noir wines are particularly prized.

 The group of ethnic German wine growers in the Sopron area in the Habsburg Monarchy were the so-called Ponzichter.

 Demographics

 In 1910, Sopron had 33,931 inhabitants (51% German, 44.3% Hungarian, 4.7% other).
-Religions: 64.1% Roman Catholic, 27.8% Lutheran, 6.6% Jewish, 1.2% Calvinist, 0.3% other.
+Religions: 64.1% Catholic, 27.8% Lutheran, 6.6% Jewish, 1.2% Calvinist, 0.3% other.
 In 2001, the city had 56,125 inhabitants (92.8% Hungarian, 3.5% German, 3.7% other).
-Religions: 69% Roman Catholic, 7% Lutheran, 3% Calvinist, 8.1% Atheist, 11.9% no answer, 1% other.
+Religions: 69% Catholic, 7% Lutheran, 3% Calvinist, 8.1% Atheist, 11.9% no answer, 1% other.

 Architecture

 The architecture of the old section of town reflects its long history; walls and foundations from the Roman Empire are still common, together with a wealth of Medieval, Renaissance, and Baroque structures, often artistically decorated, showing centuries of stability and prosperity.

 There is an old synagogue and other remains from the town's former Jewish community, which was expelled in the 16th century.

-On Daloshegy, there is a 165-metre tall FM-/TV-broadcasting tower, nicknamed "Rakéta" (Hungarian for rocket).
+On Daloshegy, there is a 165-metre-tall FM-/TV-broadcasting tower, nicknamed "Rakéta" (Hungarian for rocket).